tskit-dev/tskit/docs/data-model.md

 #### Migration requirements

-Given a valid set of nodes and edges, the requirements for a value set of migrations are:
+Given a valid set of nodes and edges, the requirements for a valid set of migrations are:

 - `left` and `right` must be finite values that lie within the tree sequence